JetBrains/lincheck/docs/topics/blocking-data-structures.md

 Write a test for a [buffered channel](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.channels/-channel/index.html) defining the equivalency relation on the states of a channel.
-See the [Result verification](verification.md) section for details.
+See the [Results verification](verification.md) section for details.

 For a buffered channel, the externally observable state may include: